jeremenichelli/jeremenichelli.github.io/_posts/2014-10-13-the-power-of-using-object-literals.md

 #### Data binding

 Injecting large amount of data into an HTML Document can be hard to do in a clean a simple way.
-A nice choice is to solve this using *data* attributes in the elements an object literals.
+A nice choice is to solve this using *data* attributes in the elements and object literals.

 ```js
 var data = {